Aerospace Engineering MEng

 - Engineering Statics and Dynamics

 The course provides the fundamental concepts and techniques used in Engineering Statics and Dynamics.
-Two-dimensional statics are covered including force and moment systems, free body diagrams, equilibrium, friction, and the application to typical aerospace engineering machines.
-An introduction to the essentials of three-dimensional statics is included.
+Two-dimensional statics are covered including force and moment systems, free body diagrams, equilibrium, friction, and the application to typical structures encountered in aerospace engineering applications (such as beams, frames and trusses).
 Two-dimensional kinematics and kinetics of particles and rigid bodies are covered.
 An introduction to the use of the Work-Energy methods in dynamics is given.
-No prior knowledge of statics or dynamics is assumed; the treatment concentrates on physical understanding and applications in aerospace engineering, rather than using advanced mathematical treatments.15 credits
+No prior knowledge of statics or dynamics is assumed; the treatment concentrates on physical understanding and applications in aerospace engineering, rather than using advanced mathematical treatments15 credits

 - Introduction to Systems Analysis and Control